openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 it with bespoke parameters generated according to the [default built-in workflow](workflow_chapter).

 :::{note}
-Other available specifications can be viewed by running `openff-bespoke executor run --help`, or alternatively the path to a [saved workflow factory](quick_start_config_factory) can also be provided using the `--spec-file` flag.
+Other available workflow specifications can be viewed by running `openff-bespoke executor run --help`, or alternatively the path to a [saved workflow factory](quick_start_config_factory) can also be provided using the `--spec-file` flag.
 :::

 By default, BespokeFit will use only a single process for each step in the fitting workflow (e.g. generating QC data),